TheErrorMaster/CPSC449-Project3/README.txt

 1 Background

+Look at the README.md if you want to see our readme in md version.

 For this project we will learn to make HTTP requests from a Python program and use this ability to store server-side session data in a separate service.

 This project was completed by 2 people.
 Whose names are listed in the very top of this paper.